JingAnyaSun/Cell_morphology_stats/README.md

 # Cell_morphology_stats
 A python script to measure cell morphology features using phase contrast images.
+## Aim of the tool
+The aim of this Python workflow is to quantify and compare key morphological features—specifically Length (Major Axis), Area, and Circularity—of cells captured via phase contrast microscopy images.
+This can be used to detect and measure phenotypic changes between experimental groups (e.g., control vs. treatment).
 ## How to use
 1. Use image editing software to simply adjust the brightness, contrast and sharpness of the original phase contrast photo (e.g. example_data/testwt.jpg) to black and white images (e.g. example_data/testwt2.jpg).
 2. Install required python modules